- This event has passed.

 April 14 @ 4:00 pm - 6:00 pm

 Best-selling author Martha Hall Kelly returns to Pequot to discuss her just released novel, Lost Roses.
 Kelly’s debut novel, the runaway bestseller Lilac Girls, introduced the real-life heroine Caroline Ferriday.
 Lost Roses, set a generation earlier and also inspired by true events, features Caroline’s mother, Eliza, and follows three equally indomitable women from St. Petersburg, Russia to Paris, France under the shadow of World War I. From the turbulent streets of St. Petersburg to the avenues of Paris and the society of fallen Russian émigrés who live there, the lives of these women will intersect in profound ways, taking readers on a breathtaking ride through a momentous time in history.
+Light hors d’oeuvres served.
+Free and open to the public.

 • 30- to 40-minute author talk